RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 Open the output.
 You might notice that relatively few core residues have changed: Rosetta finds an optimal sequence very similar to the input, as we might expect.
 It's also worth noting this line in the output log:

 ```
-core.pack.pack_rotamers: built 4281 rotamers at 50 positions.
+core.pack.pack_rotamers: built 8928 rotamers at 50 positions.
 ```

 In comparison, the repacking job that we ran earlier, with no design, generated over 6000 rotamers.
-This illustrates an important point: although design is normally a more computationally expensive task than simple repacking without design, clever use of TaskOperations can reduce the complexity of the problem considerably.
-Indeed, a design job that's set up cleverly can involve less computational complexity than even a naïve repacking job without design.
+This illustrates an important point: although design is normally a far more computationally expensive task than simple repacking without design, clever use of TaskOperations can reduce the complexity of the problem considerably.
+A design job that's set up cleverly can involve comparable computational complexity to a naïve repacking job without design.

 > **Pay careful attention to packer setup.
 A poorly-conceived packer job can be prohibitively computationally expensive, while a well-designed one can be very quick to execute.**